Conversion Optimization

 Streamlined navigation simplifies beauty gifting

-Quick Tip: Consider creating gift guide type posts/blogs before key holiday periods – repurpose through partner creators, YouTube, or relevant channels (for max reach).
-Make sure each post/guide leads directly your gift category pages.
+🔥 Quick Tip: Consider creating gift guide type posts/blogs before key holiday periods – repurpose through partner creators, YouTube, or relevant channels (for max reach).
+Make sure each post/guide leads directly to your gift category pages.

 You may want to read: 21 Last-Minute Mother's Day Marketing Ideas For eCommerce Stores